Creating and Cloning Repositories: git init vs git clone

 git push -u origin main

 The first command registers the remote URL under the name origin, which is the conventional name for the primary remote.
-The second command pushes your local commits to the remote and sets up tracking so that future push and pull commands know which remote branch to use by default.
+The second command pushes your local commits to the remote and sets up tracking with the -u flag.
+After this, future git push and git pull commands will know which remote branch to use by default, simplifying your workflow.

 Best Practices When Starting a Repository